rherena/TSRV/README.md

 		- Combinatorial Backtesting Method
 		- Walk Forward Backtesting Method

+	- The majority of our function calls reside in aFunctions.py
+		- Our API to gather Data, Side Tagging
+		- Cross Validation Functions for Feature Importance
+		- Updated Purged Method for MDA CV / SFI
+		- Plotting Functions

 Sample Plots from our Analysis:

 Mean Decrease in Importance (final iteration):